sqguo/libaray-inventory/MANUAL.md

 9780140186222       5              The Trial
 9780140281637       4              Heart of Darkness
 --------------------------------------------------------------------------------------------------------------------------
-looking for recommandations, please wait...
+looking for recommendations, please wait...

-:) based on books you really liked, here is our top recommandations:
+:) based on books you really liked, here is our top recommendations:
 --------------------------------------------------------------------------------------------------------------------------
 ISBN13         Title                        Author              Publisher           Score   Language  Pages     Publication 9780060740450  One Hundred Years of Sol...
 Gabriel García Már  Harper Perennial    4.07    ENG       458       20 Jan 2004